-Biceps tendonitis is a common cause for arm and shoulder pain and dysfunction.
+Biceps tendonitis is a common cause of arm and shoulder pain and dysfunction.

 It affects almost every activity you’re doing in your daily life.
 And that’s why you want to get rid of it as fast as possible.

 Luckily for you, this is possible.

-Here, I’ll show you exactly how you can treat your biceps tendonitis by yourself at home through self massage and a few exercises.
+Here, I’ll show you exactly how to treat your biceps tendonitis by yourself at home through self-massage and a few exercises.

 It will help you recover within a few weeks.